Forget Bitcoin: Inside the insane world of altcoin cryptocurrency trading

-Many altcoins don't do anything, and some are scams.
-But average people are getting rich off them.
+Some altcoins don't do anything, and some are scams.
+But people are getting rich and losing fortunes.

 It was a Saturday morning and Adam was feeling bold.